Shrey113/Adb-Device-Manager/README.md

 - **Customize Your Experience:** Adjust settings like transfer speeds, mirroring quality, and connection parameters to suit your workflow.
 - **Access Detailed Analytics:** Monitor comprehensive logs, usage statistics, and performance analytics to optimize device management and troubleshoot issues quickly.

-## 🖥️ Desktop Mode

-Experience a revolutionary Desktop Mode designed to transform your interaction with Android apps on Windows.

-### Enhanced Desktop Experience
-- **Multi-Application Handling:** Run several Android apps side by side in a flexible windowed environment.
-Resize, reposition, and overlay apps to create an optimal workspace.
-- **Drag & Drop Window System:** Easily move and organize app windows using a simple drag & drop interface, similar to modern desktop operating systems.
-- **Persistent App State:** Applications retain their state even when you switch between them, allowing for uninterrupted workflows.
-- **Customizable Layouts:** Choose from preset layouts such as grid or cascade, or create your own custom arrangement to maximize productivity.

-### Integrated Android Functions
-- **Contacts & Call Logs:** Access and manage your Android contacts and call logs directly from the desktop.
-View detailed histories and initiate calls with a single click.
-- **Camera & Multimedia Integration:** Use your device’s camera remotely, and manage multimedia files with integrated gallery and editing tools.
-- **File Explorer Integration:** Browse and manage device storage with an interface that mirrors a traditional file explorer, including advanced search and sort features.
-- **APK Management:** Install, update, or uninstall Android applications with a dedicated app management interface that provides version histories and update notifications.

 ## 🛡️ Security & Privacy